jcpetro97/ansible-vagrant-dev-env/README.md

 # Ansible Development and Testing templates

 These are vagrant templates set up to do ansible development and testing.
-Each OS ( listed below ) is set up with a control node, labled "server" and two clients labled "client1" and "client2"
+Each OS ( listed below ) is set up with a control node, labled "OSName-controlnode" and two clients labled "OSName-node1" and "OSName-node2"

 Boxes are retrieved from Vagrant Cloud.
 These templates _MAY_ work with other vagrant boxes, but it hasn't been tested.
 ## Requirements